-The name held true, as evidenced by the gold discoveries of the early 1870s along the tributaries of the Yukon River bringing prosperity to the area.
-In 1876 pioneer George Carmack discovered rich gold deposits on Bonanza Creek, a small tributary of the Klondike River, which connects to the Yukon River
+As evidenced by the gold discoveries of the early 1870s along the tributaries of the Yukon River bringing prosperity to the area.
+In 1876 pioneer George Carmack discovered rich gold deposits on Bonanza Creek, a small tributary of the Klondike River, which connects to the Yukon River.

 Territorial Status, the Decline of Gold, and Yukon's role in World War II

 Yukon continued to prosper during its first few years as an official territory, but by 1906 there was little gold left for individual miners to recover.
 As these miners departed Yukon, large companies with expensive dredges and other advanced mining techniques infiltrated the area.

 The depletion of gold resulted in a population that plummeted from 27,219 in 1901 to 8,502 in 1911.
 Ten years later, it plunged to a low of 4,157, returning Yukon's economy to its former state.

 CITY ATTRACTIONS & MAPS:

 As the gold discoveries ceased, copper ore was mined near Whitehorse, Yukon's current capital city, during World War I. In the 1920s and 1930s, silver and lead deposits were discovered and mined in the central plateau region of region of Mayo.